karthik-44/WorkRelatedFatalityStudy/README.md

 There are **14914** reported incidents.

 ### Task 2.
 What is the year to year change for the number of fatal incidents?
-The task is to calculates the year-to-year percentage changes(Round it of to nearest whole number) in the number of fatalities for each incident year, excluding the year 2022.
+The task is to calculate the year-to-year percentage changes(Round it of to nearest whole number) in the number of fatalities for each incident year, excluding the year 2022.